 The cost of a prescription retinoid will vary with individual insurance policies.
 However, those worried about the price should know it only takes a tiny, pea-sized amount of cream nightly to achieve results.

-Is there proof that they work?: Yes, but not all AHAs work the same.
-There are a wide range of AHA types found in anti-aging products:
+Yes, but not all AHAs work the same.
+There is a wide range of AHA types found in anti-aging products:

 - glycolic acid – sugar cane